theplatypus/test-pages/docs/index.md

 ## Licence

-The Python source code we provide is available on the [GitHub repo](https://github.com/theplatypus/scott), under a GPL public licence.
+The Python source code we provide is available on the [GitHub repo](https://github.com/theplatypus/scott), under the MIT public licence.

 Feel free to improve it.